raiden-network/raidex/README.md

 Start the WebUI as described in the [Web Application Tutorial](https://raiden-network.readthedocs.io/en/stable/webui_tutorial.html)

-#### General Notes
+### General Notes

-Currently only 1 trading pair is supported.
+The Raidex Project is currently configured to be used on the Kovan Testnet.
+It is recommended to test and play around there.

+If you do not have Kovan Ether (KETH) you can get them here https://faucet.kovan.network/ To get Wrapped Eth (WETH) send the wished amount of KETH to the WETH contract address (see below)

+Currently raidex supports the use of one trading pair.
 The default trading pair is set to be WETH and Raiden Testnet Token (RTT) on Kovan Testnet
 - WETH Contract Address: `0xd0A1E359811322d97991E03f863a0C30C2cF029C`
 - RTT Contract Address: `0x92276aD441CA1F3d8942d614a6c3c87592dd30bb`
 If you do want to use other trading pairs (not recommended yet) change the addresses in `*RAIDEX_DIR*/raidex/constants.py`

+Fees to the commitment service are paid in Raiden Testnet Token (RTT) which can be minted. > link to how to mint token?

 ## Contributing